Experience Programs Information for Current Students

 Students must complete annual HIPAA and OSHA training provided through a College of Pharmacy resource.
 Specific information about the process and due dates will be communicated to students by the Division of Experience Programs.

-During professional years 2 through 4, pharmacy students will be provided the opportunity to renew their American Heart Association Basic Life Support CPR certification free of charge through classes provided at the College of Pharmacy.
+In August and late April /early May, pharmacy students will be provided the opportunity to obtain their American Heart Association Basic Life Support CPR certification free of charge through classes provided at the College of Pharmacy.
+Students will receive information on these opportunities as they are available.
 Students choosing not to attend these classes must locate and pay for a course on their own.
 Suitable courses must include a live practice component and must be American Heart Association Basic Life Support CPR.
+Note: Graduating students will not be eligible for the late April / early May course.

 Current tetanus vaccination must be maintained throughout the Doctor of Pharmacy program.
 For students receiving at least one Tdap, only a Td booster is required.